 If you have done all necessary maintenance on your saw, but the saw continues to jam because of the saw blade, it is time you replace the blade with a new one.
 If you notice that the saw blade is deformed, please do not delay a replacement.
 A deformed saw blade will only cause problems.

 It is preferable to replace the power cable with a new one as soon as possible if you notice damage to it.

 This will not only keep the circular saw from stopping while you’re working, but it will also allow you to work safely with it.

 If the connection at the plug or where the cable enters the machine is loose, fix it by clamping the cable back in place.
 Many devices have a plug that cannot be opened because the manufacturer has fused the components.
 If a problem occurs there, it is recommended to have it repaired by professionals.
 You can fit a new plug yourself, but remember that this is at your own risk and will void any warranty.

-Check for any significant injuries to discover if your power cord is damaged (such as cuts or burns).
+Check for any significant damages to discover if your power cord is damaged (such as cuts or burns).
 If there are no visible symptoms of damage, the next step is to inspect your power cord’s functioning.
 There should be no issues if it functions properly, and the circular saw should perform flawlessly.

-Cleaning and lubricating the motor:
+Cleaning and lubricating the motor

 If dust, dirt, or fine particles have accumulated in the motor, this can lead to several problems, causing a circular saw to stop while cutting wood.

 To fix this problem, you can clean the motor to remove all the sawdust that has accumulated in it.
 You can do this by blowing away all the dirt with an air compressor and blowgun.